A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Point mass proposal Metropolis-Hastings

 In this section, we propose the \textit{point mass proposal Metropolis-Hastings} (PMPMH) algorithm.
 The setting is a Metropolis-within-Gibbs algorithm for data augmentation.
 The model parameters, $\pmb{\theta}$, are updated conditionally on $x_{1:T}$ using a standard Metropolis-Hastings or Gibbs update, and we propose the PMPMH algorithm to sample Metropolis-Hastings proposals for the latent states given the model parameters.

-Step 1 of the algorithm initially converts the SSM into an approximate HMM by discretizing the state-space at each time point, forming a deterministic grid.
-Grid cells are then sampled from the associated (discretized) posterior distribution, conditional on the model parameters, using the standard forward-filtering backward-sampling (FFBS) algorithm for HMMs \citep{Rabiner_1989} at a computational cost of $\mathcal{O}(NT)$ for $N$ grid cells at each time point.
+Step 1 of the algorithm initially converts the SSM into an HMM by discretizing the state space at each time point, forming a deterministic grid, and the HMM is approximated deterministically.
+Grid cells are then sampled from the associated (discretized and approximate) posterior distribution, conditional on the model parameters, using the standard forward-filtering backward-sampling (FFBS) algorithm for HMMs \citep{Rabiner_1989} at a computational cost of $\mathcal{O}(NT)$ for $N$ grid cells at each time point.
 Given the sampled grid cells, Step 2 proposes values for $x_{1:T}$ from within the cells using some specified (bounded) continuous proposal distribution.
+We then correct for the approximate sampling distribution using a Metropolis-Hastings step targeting the correct posterior distribution.

-For pedagogical purposes, we make a few assumptions in our initial description of the algorithm, for example, we derive the algorithm for one-dimensional state-spaces.
-Extensions to higher-dimensional state-spaces are possible, and we demonstrate the algorithm in the two-dimensional case with an example in Section \ref{applications}.
-However, we note that there may be practically increased computational demands for higher-dimensional state-spaces.
-For notational simplicity, we present the algorithm for SSMs where the state-space and the number of grid cells are the same for each time point, that is, the state-space at all time points is denoted by $\chi$.
-However, the generalisation to state-spaces that vary over time is immediate by adapting the notation.
+For pedagogical purposes, we make a few assumptions in our initial description of the algorithm, for example, we derive the algorithm for one-dimensional state spaces.
+Extensions to higher-dimensional state spaces are possible, and we demonstrate the algorithm in the two-dimensional case with an example in Section \ref{applications}, and discuss scalability further in Section \ref{discussion}.
+However, we note here that there may be practically increased computational demands for higher-dimensional state spaces.
+For notational simplicity, we present the algorithm for SSMs where the state space and the number of grid cells are the same for each time point, that is, the state space at all time points is denoted by $\chi$.
+However, the generalization to state spaces that vary over time is immediate by adapting the notation.
 Finally, we initially describe the algorithm in terms of updating the full set of latent states, with a version of the algorithm for block updates of the states described later.